RohanSaikumar/chest-xray-corona-classifier/README.md

 <h3>Chest X-Ray Pneumonia Classification</h3>

-<h5>This project implements a binary chest X-ray classifier (Pneumonia vs Normal) using transfer learning with a pretrained CNN.
+<h5>This project implements a binary chest X-ray classifier (Pneumonia caused due to Covid19 vs Normal) using transfer learning with a pretrained CNN.
 The emphasis is on training stability, reproducibility, and principled design choices, not just metric maximization.</h5>

 <h4>Approach<h4>